pmvrak/sample-ai-powered-sdlc-patterns-with-aws/implementation/implement-knowledgebase-mcp/README.md

 ## Disclaimer

 The solution architecture sample code is provided without any guarantees, and you're not recommended to use it for production-grade workloads.
 The intention is to provide content to build and learn.
-Be sure of reading the licensing terms."
+Be sure of reading the licensing terms.

 ---